songster-sa/aws-developer-associate-notes/readme.md

 ## Cloud Trail - API calls monitoring - resource provisioning
 - account-specific history, audit
+- by default - logs are encrypted using SSE-S3
+- by default it tracks only bucket-level action - to track object-level you need S3 Data events
+- Organization trail - log all events for all accounts in the aws org created

 ## AWS CLI
 - personal machine - aws configure | otherwise use IAM roles